pass-culture/data-gcp/orchestration/dags/data_gcp_dbt/models/_documentation/glossary/pcapi/column__log.md

+!!! note
+    This file is auto-generated

+    :construction_worker_tone1: Work in progress :construction_worker_tone1:

-## Base columns for log entries coming from pcapi backend logging.
+*Base columns for log entries coming from pcapi backend logging.*

 {% docs column__log_timestamp %}The timestamp when the log entry was recorded.{% enddocs %}
 {% docs column__partition_date %}The date used for partitioning the log data.{% enddocs %}